Top Toys of 1973: Shrinky Dinks, Barbie, Hot Wheels and Kitchen-Table Magic

 What was the biggest toy of 1973?

-Shrinky Dinks are the strongest editorial choice for #1 because they were a breakout 1973 toy and perfectly capture the year’s fascination with transformation-based play.
+Shrinky Dinks are the strongest editorial choice for the #1 toy of 1973 because they capture the year’s fascination with process, transformation and a visible before-and-after reveal.

 Was there an official annual toy chart for 1973?

-Why are Barbie and Hot Wheels still ranked so high in 1973?
+Why are Barbie and Hot Wheels still ranked so high?